mayakappen/git_homework/thoughts.md

 #Use google calendar religiously and block off time realistically
 #Reach out to instructors and peers on slack for help after exhausting other options

 #Shoutout to Anna for giving me super helpful calendar advice!!

+#make sure to google info you aren't sure about

+#Shoutout to Anna's cat!